On The Water Clues

 Sometimes bottom structure in the form of guts or transitions from sand to mud and shell bottoms are only discovered while wading or with a depth finder.
-These transitions can be the key to success certain times of the year.
+These transitions can be the key to success at certain times of the year.
 During colder months, baitfish are drawn to warmer areas of the bay.
 These warmer areas include deep guts and holes and mud bottoms.
-Mud warms faster than sand, and will hold baitfish and game fish when it gets colder.
+Mud warms faster than sand and will hold baitfish and game fish when it gets colder.

 On The Water Clues: Conclusions

 I hope you’re noticing that finding fish is about being prepared with a certain amount of knowledge and then being focused, alert, and stealthy when you’re out on the water.

 That’s one of the things I love best about saltwater fishing.
 There are many variables and it is a challenge to find fish.
 But when you stick with it and begin to notice clues, your chances of success and enjoyment increase.